-Cultaridiam Driveing place of business Ownership interest Subsidiary Principal place of business 2022 2020 Raiffeisen Leasing Kosovo Kosovo 100% 100% Raiffeisen Insurance Broker Kosovo Kosovo 70% 70%
+Culturaldianus Dringing place of hydinese Ownership interest Subsidiary Principal place of business 2023 2022 Raiffeisen Leasing Kosovo Kosovo 100% 100% Raiffeisen Insurance Broker Kosovo Kosovo 70% 70%

 The Bank does not have significant restrictions on its ability to access or use its assets and settle its liabilities other than those resulting from the supervisory frameworks within which banking subsidiaries operate.
 Banking subsidiaries must comply with rules and regulations applicable for other financial institutions and in consolidation level must comply in addition with banking rules and regulations.